gitmamasan/ThaiSentiment-Analyzer/README.md

 https://www.nuget.org/packages/ThaiSentiment-Analyzer/

 This is a library tool to assist in detecting sentiment in Thai messages (positive, negative).
 It was developed by gitmamasan in C# .NET Core 3.1 and works on Windows, macOS, and Linux.
 It can be used in all types of applications without calling web services.
-It is a Nuget package
+It is a Nuget package t